 Results

 HELIOS-44-2 2/58 (aka Helios-44-2 2/58) - one of the most common lenses of the Helios-44 series.
-Mass production of such lenses did not benefit from image quality.
+The mass production of such lenses did not benefit the image quality.
 The lens can and should be used for any creative ideas.
 On cropped cameras, it can serve good portrait lens.

 Share the review on social networks.
 If you have any questions about the lens or about compatibility and adapters, ask in the comments (comments do not require any registration at all).